tocchan/guildhall/sd2/assignments/a04_perspective/README.md

 	// for now, and set it up (using a Less Or Equal rule so our old stuff works) m_shader = ctx->GetOrCreateShader( "default_unlit.hlsl" );
-	m_shader->SetDepth( COMPARE_LEQUAL, true ); // says only write color if depth is less-equal to whatever was already there
+	m_shader->SetDepth( COMPARE_LEQUAL, true ); // says only write color if depth is less-equal to whatever was already there }
-															  // and that we also want to update the depth when we do so; }

 void Game::Render()